Amazon is 2nd US company to reach $1 trillion market value

 Photo: Ted S. Warren, AP

-NEW YORK (AP) — Amazon on Tuesday became the second publicly traded company to be worth $1 trillion, hot on the heels of iPhone maker Apple.
+NEW YORK (AP) — Amazon on Tuesday became the second publicly traded company to reach $1 trillion in market value, hot on the heels of iPhone maker Apple.

-Launched as an online bookstore in 1995, Amazon.com has changed the way people shop for toilet paper, TVs and just about anything else.
-In its two decades, the company has expanded far beyond those bookseller beginnings, combining its world-spanning retail operations with less flashy but very profitable advertising and cloud computing businesses.
-It's now expanding into the health care industry and increasing its brick-and-mortar presence.
+The milestone is another sign of Amazon's swift rise from an online bookseller to a behemoth that sells toilet paper, TVs and just about anything.
+In its two decades, Amazon has expanded far beyond online shopping and into health care, advertising and cloud computing.

-The company's rise has boosted the fortunes of its founder and CEO, Jeff Bezos: His 16 percent stake in Amazon is now worth about $160 billion.
-Forbes magazine placed him at the top of its 2018 billionaires list for the first time, surpassing Microsoft co-founder Bill Gates and billionaire investor Warren Buffett.
+Its growth has boosted the fortunes of its founder and CEO, Jeff Bezos.
+His 16 percent stake in Amazon is now worth more than $160 billion.
+Forbes magazine placed him at the top of its list of billionaires for the first time this year, surpassing Microsoft co-founder Bill Gates and investor Warren Buffett.

-Amazon stock has increased almost 600 percent in the last five years, including a 70 percent surge so far in 2018 alone.
-On Tuesday, the stock climbed enough to push the company's valuation pass the $1 trillion mark, although it dropped back slightly after that.
+Amazon's stock has increased almost 600 percent in the last five years, including a more than 70 percent surge so far in 2018 alone.
+On Tuesday morning, the stock climbed enough to push the company's valuation pass the $1 trillion mark, although it dropped back slightly after that.
+The stock closed at $2,039.51 Tuesday, about $11 short of keeping its valuation above $1 trillion.

 Now Playing: